xenforo-ltd/docs/docs/macos-dev.md

 ```

 !!! warning
-	At the time of writing, ImageMagick does not work properly with PHP 8.
-If you receive errors when trying to `pecl install imagick` for PHP 8 (above) then you will need to comment-out the `extension = "imagick.so"` line from the PHP 8 php-dev.ini, by adding a leading semi-colon.
+	At the time of writing, `pecl install imagick` does not work properly with PHP 8.
+If you receive errors when trying to run this command, and you don't want to [build the imagick extension manually](#build-imagick-manually), then you will need to comment-out the `extension = "imagick.so"` line from the PHP 8 php-dev.ini, by adding a leading semi-colon.

 ---